 Overview

 The Kirk Kerkorian School of Medicine at UNLV General Surgery Residency Program is five years in length and stresses all aspects of diagnostic work-up, preoperative preparation, intraoperative judgment, surgical technique, postoperative management, and follow-up care.
-There are five clinical years with an option of one year dedicated to research available between the second and third years.
+There are five clinical postgraduate years with the option for one categorical resident per class to participate in a non-clinical research year to further their interest in clinical research methodology, quality improvement projects and clinical trials.
+This is completed between the second and third post graduate years.
 The wide variety of clinical problems encountered at our teaching facilities allows each individual an ample opportunity to observe and experience firsthand the complexities of the response of the surgical patient to disease, trauma, and operative intervention.
-Postgraduate surgical training at the Kerkorian School of Medicine provides residents with a broad based training in the surgical sciences.
+Postgraduate surgical training at the Kirk Kerkorian School of Medicine provides residents with a broad based training in the surgical sciences.
 The primary teaching hospital of the program is University Medical Center of Southern Nevada (UMC).
-Other teaching facilities in which the residents rotate include the Veterans Administration Medical Center, the Mike O’Callaghan Federal Medical Center, and Sunrise Children’s Hospital.
+Other teaching facilities in which the residents rotate include the Veterans Administration Medical Center, the Mike O’Callaghan Military Medical Center, and Sunrise Children’s Hospital.

 Contact